 Each half-credit course last approximately eight weeks.
 You may take one half-credit course each quarter, for a total of four half-credits.
 You must successfully complete your quarter's course by the end date to be allowed to enroll in next quarter.
-For example, if you have not completed quarter two by December 14, you will not be allowed to register for or begin quarter three courses.
+For example, if you have not completed quarter three by March 1, you will not be allowed to register for or begin quarter four courses.

-Students who have not completed their quarter two courses by December 14 can request a one-week extension at a cost of $50.
+Students who have not completed their quarter three courses by March 1 can request a one-week extension at a cost of $50.
 No more than one extension will be allowed to a student per course.
 Any assignments not completed by the end of the one-week extension will be given a grade of zero.
-Students who have unfinished work after December 14 cannot register for a class in quarter three.
+Students who have unfinished work after March 1 cannot register for a class in quarter four.